Rwanda Church Closures Spark Debate Across Africa on Faith, Regulation, and Religious Freedom

 Officials insist the move is not an attack on religion, but a matter of public safety, accountability, and rule of law.
 Many of the closed worship centers reportedly failed to meet basic health and building standards, while others operated illegally or treated religion as a business rather than a spiritual service.

 Rwanda’s approach has reignited debate across Africa about the balance between religious freedom and state oversight.
-Supporters argue that regulation is long overdue in a space where abuse often goes unchecked.
+Supporters argue that religious regulation in Africa is long overdue in a space where abuse often goes unchecked.
 Critics warn that excessive control risks silencing genuine belief and setting dangerous precedents.

 Why Nigeria, Ghana, and Cameroon Must Pay Attention